 This clause survives the termination of this agreement.

 63. The return, destruction, deletion, erasure or retention of Confidential Information does not relieve a party from any of their other obligations under this Agreement.

-64. Our hourly rates for a professional building surveying service rate is a minimum of $220 p/h plus GST in units of 15 minutes.
+64. Our hourly rate for a professional building surveying service rate is a minimum of $220 p/h plus GST in units of 15 minutes.

 65. To provide efficient and cost-effective services, we will manage your file, review your plans, information, visit a site, carry out research, check to prepare reports, attend meetings, provide you advice and may contact you or your agent by email or phone call or be contacted by yourself, your agent or other people engaged in your work by phone or email.
 We may also contact or be contacted by the local council and Authorities such as the Victorian Building Authority about your application.
 If not identified in our proposal, this is not included in our estimation, so by the discretion of the RBS, the owner may be charged and will be responsible for paying at a set hourly rate indicated in this document.